 General Law Legal Counsel

-The General Law Division provides legal advice and counseling to GSA associates in fiscal and administrative law, legislation, employment and labor, child care, privacy rights, freedom of information and the Federal Advisory Committee Act.
+The General Law Division provides legal advice and counseling to GSA employees in fiscal and administrative law, legislation, employment and labor, privacy rights, freedom of information and the Federal Advisory Committee Act.
 The General Law Division represents the agency in matters before the Merit Systems Protection Board, the Equal Employment Opportunity Commission, and the Federal Labor Relations Authority involving GSA's Central Office.
 Attorneys assist the Department of Justice and the U.S. Attorney's Office with claims filed in federal court.
 The General Law Division also provides legal support to independent boards, commissions, and agencies.
+The General Law Division is responsible for managing the agency's alternative dispute resolution (ADR) program.

 The General Law Division's employment law group provides advice to GSA managers on employee discipline, union-management obligations, Title VII discrimination, and sexual harassment.
 The General Law Division strives to resolve labor relations and employment matters in an expeditious manner whenever possible.